Can property be held for dual purposes?

 This item is not available for download from this website.
 Please contact the Tax Institute library for assistance.
 Charges will apply.

-Scott McGill, CTA, is a Partner at Pitcher Partners Sydney where he focuses on taxation, business, structuring and succession issues for a wide range of clients.
-Scott also heads the property industry speciality in the Sydney practice working with small and large developers, retirement villages/aged care and investors.
-Scott has extensive experience in income tax, GST and state taxes from both his time in public practice as well as the ATO, and has a reputation for achieving commercial outcomes on complex issues.
+Scott is a Partner at Pitcher Partners Sydney where he focuses on taxation, business, structuring and succession issues for a wide range of clients.
+Scott also heads the property industry speciality in the Sydney practice, working with small and large developers, retirement village operators and investors as well as aged care providers.
+Scott is active in The Tax Institute as New South Wales State Chair, and in number of technical forums including the Property Council, Retirement Living Council and CAANZ taxation working groups.
+He has extensive experience in income tax, GST and state taxes from both his time in public practice as well as at the ATO, and has a reputation for achieving commercial outcomes on complex issues.

 - Current at